Flint Water Quality at a Glance

 Is Flint’s water safe to drink now?

-Flint’s water now tests below federal action levels for lead, but no amount of lead is considered safe.
-If you live in Flint, it’s recommended to continue using NSF-certified water filters (Standard 53) for drinking and cooking until all lead service lines have been replaced and multiple tests confirm your water is safe.
-This is especially important for households with children, pregnant women, or elderly residents.
+Yes, Flint’s water now meets federal safety standards and has tested below action levels for lead for 8+ consecutive years, with current levels at 3 ppb (well below the 15 ppb federal limit).
+However, no amount of lead is considered safe, so many residents still choose to use NSF-certified water filters (Standard 53) for drinking and cooking.
+This is especially recommended for households with children, pregnant women, or elderly residents.

 How do I know if my home has a lead service line?

-You can check if your home has had its service line replaced by visiting the City of Flint’s “Get the Lead Out” website, which maintains a database of properties where service lines have been replaced.
-If you’re unsure, you can request a free inspection by calling the Flint Water Service Center at (810) 766-7202.
-Homes built before 1986 are more likely to have lead service lines or lead solder in their plumbing.
+You can check if your home has had its service line replaced by visiting the City of Flint’s “Get the Lead Out” website at cityofflint.com/gettheleadout, which maintains a database of properties where service lines have been replaced.
+If you’re unsure, you can request a free inspection by calling (810) 410-1133.
+As of July 2025, 98% of lead service lines have been replaced, but some homes may still need final work completed.

 Will filtered water remove all contaminants, including bacteria?

 Standard water filters certified to remove lead (NSF Standard 53) will not remove all types of contaminants.
 Most pitcher filters and faucet-mounted filters are designed to remove lead, copper, and certain chemicals, but not bacteria or viruses.
-If you’re concerned about bacterial contamination, look for filters specifically certified for microbiological purification (NSF Standard P231) or consider using bottled water for drinking and cooking.
+Current monitoring shows no bacterial concerns in Flint’s treated water supply.
+If you’re concerned about bacterial contamination, look for filters specifically certified for microbiological purification (NSF Standard P231).

 How can I participate in the Flint water crisis settlement?

-Current Status: No recent outbreaks detected with improved water treatment
+Current Status: No recent outbreaks detected with proper water treatment and return to Lake Huron source

-Source: Lead service lines, lead solder, and plumbing fixtures that corroded during the crisis
+Source: Lead service lines, lead solder, and plumbing fixtures that corroded due to lack of corrosion control during the crisis

 Health Effects: Developmental delays, learning difficulties, behavioral problems in children; kidney problems and high blood pressure in adults